nikogura/nikogura.com/README.md

 * [Using CircleCI as if it was a Maven Repo](CircleCIMaven.md)  *Using CircleCI?
 Don't have a private Maven repo?
 Check this out.*

 * [LDAP for people with better things to do than master LDAP](AccessAndIdentityMadeEasy.md) *LDAP can be painful, but everything already knows how to connect to it.
 Why not connect all the things?*

-* [Managed Secrets](ManagedSecrets.md) *Your org needs secrets.
-Making them available to your apps is just the tip of the iceberg.*

 * [Coding Standards](CodingStandards.md) My philosophy on coding standards - especially in golang, and by inference on the rest of life.